gerritdrost/mathie/README.md

 ### Quick
 Mathie's focus is quick (re-)evaluation, not fast parsing(although that's still pretty quick as well).
 ### Extendable
-Need a function or operator not implemented?
-You can easily extend Mathie to do so!
+Missing a function/operator?
+Create an issue if you think it should be included by default or easily extend Mathie if it's a project specific operator!
 # Examples
+More solid documentation is to follow soon.
+For now, here are some examples:
 ## Bare java
 ```java
 public class MathieTest {